yoctoproject/poky/documentation/ref-manual/ref-tasks.rst

 :term:`IMAGE_PREPROCESS_COMMAND` and
 dynamically generates supporting ``do_image_*`` tasks as needed.

-For more information on image creation, see the ":ref:`image-generation-dev-environment`" section in the Yocto Project Overview and Concepts Manual.
+For more information on image creation, see the ":ref:`overview-manual/overview-manual-concepts:image generation`" section in the Yocto Project Overview and Concepts Manual.

 .. _ref-tasks-image-complete: